GitMubarak/jobwp/readme.txt

 * Lots of job informations
 * Job search panel
 * Applicants can apply directly to a job
+* Default Form integrated to Submit Applications
 * Instant notification email when an application is submitted
 * Admin application list panel
 * Delete jobs in Job Application Panel
 * Pagination in Job listing page
 * Google reCaptcha in Job Applicaiton Form
 * Job Expiry Option Available
 * Show Hide Jobs When Deadline is Over
+* Job posting google structured data for better SEO
+* Drag and drop to manage order in the job details page

 **✅ Available Job Information**